usuaero/AirfoilDatabase/docs/source/creating_input_files.md

 >>
 >>"poly_fit" airfoils are defined by polynomial functions of aerodynamic coefficients as a function of angle of attack, Reynolds number, Mach number, and flap deflection.
 These fits must be generated using this software.
 More information, see generate_polynomial_fits(), export_polynomial_fits(), and import_polynomial_fits() in [Airfoil Class](airfoil_class).
 >
+>**"input_file" : str, optional**
+>>File to read database or fit data from.
+The file specified here should match the "type" of the airfoil specified.
+>
 >**"geometry" : dict, optional**
 >>Describes the geometry of the airfoil.
 >>